Have you heard of guaranteed SEO services? If you have, you should know that they are fake! Stick with me.

 You will most likely need SEO to boost your sales.

-Based on that, it is easy to determine that the faith of numerous global companies lies in the hands of several mid-tier and top-tier SEO organizations.
+Based on that, it is easy to determine that numerous global companies’ faith lies in the hands of several mid-tier and top-tier SEO organizations.

 Most of these global start-ups, having limited funds and limited SEO knowledge, opt for companies that offer guaranteed SEO.

-If you are a small or medium-tier SEO company, you have to realize that guaranteeing SEO rankings may boost your short term return but will definitely hamper your ability to develop and build a brand.
+Suppose you are a small or medium-tier SEO company.
+In that case, you have to realize that guaranteeing SEO rankings may boost your short term return but will hamper your ability to develop and build a brand.

 In other words, it will force you to stay in an eternal “find a customer/lose a customer” cycle.